kframework/c-semantics/README.md

+# Installation

 Please let us know if this README is insufficient, or if you needed to do any installation steps not listed explicitly.

-Send an e-mail to Chucky Ellison (celliso2@illinois.edu) with questions/comments/suggestions.
-You can also go to http://code.google.com/p/c-semantics/ to submit bug reports or feature requests.

-# Installation

 ## Install Perl
 - You almost definitely will have this installed if you use linux or mac;
   otherwise, use your package manager to install it
 - Windows perl can be found here: http://www.activestate.com/activeperl
 - Perl is used for many of the scripts in both the C tool and in K
 - Install perl modules (probably using either ppm in windows, or cpan elsewhere)
     - XML::DOM
     - XML::LibXML::Reader
     - Regexp::Common
     - Tree::Nary
     - Text::Diff
     - DBI
     - DBD::SQLite
     - Getopt::Declare
     - File::Spec::Link

 ### Example/Test:
 <pre>